RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#8/lesson#8.md

 		<source src="spaceship_landing.mp4" type="video/mp4">
 	</video>

-2. To add a picture that will be seen before the video plays, you can use a `poster` attribute:
++ To add a picture that will be seen before the video plays, you can use a `poster` attribute:

 	<video poster="spaceship_landing.jpg">
 		<source src="spaceship_landing.ogv" type="video/ogg">
 		<source src="spaceship_landing.mp4" type="video/mp4">
 	</video>

-3. If you want to automatically play the video, you can add the `autoplay` keyword, like this:
++ If you want to automatically play the video, you can add the `autoplay` keyword, like this:

 	<video poster="spaceship_landing.jpg" autoplay>
 		<source src="spaceship_landing.ogv" type="video/ogg">
 		<source src="spaceship_landing.mp4" type="video/mp4">
 	</video>

-4. To display video controls, such as the play button, the volume and so on you can add the `controls` keyword:
++ To display video controls, such as the play button, the volume and so on you can add the `controls` keyword:

 	<video poster="spaceship_landing.jpg" controls>
 		<source src="spaceship_landing.ogv" type="video/ogg">
 		<source src="spaceship_landing.mp4" type="video/mp4">
 	</video>

-5. You can also control the size of the video using the `width` and `height` attributes.
++ You can also control the size of the video using the `width` and `height` attributes.
 Write this:

 	<video poster="spaceship_landing.jpg" width="600" height="400">
 		<source src="spaceship_landing.ogv" type="video/ogg">
 		<source src="spaceship_landing.mp4" type="video/mp4">
 	</video>

-## Adding an audio file from your computer
+# Adding an audio file from your computer { .activity}

 The way to add audio files to your page from your computer is similar to adding video file.

-1. To place the audio on page write this:
++ To place the audio on page write this:

 	<audio src="spaceship.mp3">
 	</audio>